-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH 1 : Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH1: Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
 Address any stock-outs of essential RMNCAH commodities Q4 2020 A survey was conducted to understand the supply and demand for RMNCAH services, targeting Kinshasa which was most impacted by the COVID-19 pandemic.
-Data from January to April 2020 were collected in 103 facilities of the City of Kinshasa.
-A trend of increasing use of delivery service during the COVID-19 period was observed and the use of childbirth services by teens and young people increased by 29%.
+Data were collected in 103 facilities in Kinshasa.
+A trend of increasing use of delivery service during the COVID -19 period was observed and the use of childbirth services by teens and young people increased by 29%.
 ANC-1 decreased including in adolescents and young people, however an increase in coverage of ANC4 was observed.
 A decrease in PNC was observed.
 The Ministry of Health produced RMCAH/nutrition guidelines in the context of Covid-19, with the Specialized Programs directly involved.
-The country organised a briefing by video conference for health staff, and the materials have been disseminated
+The country organised a briefing by video conference for health staff, and the materials have been disseminated NTDs Ensure that NTD interventions including Mass Drug Administration, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using Covid-19 sensitive guidelines Q4 2021 In 2020, by respecting COVID-19 preventive measures, DRC organized MDA for Lymphatic Filariasis, onchocerciasis and for Trachoma.
+The country also conducted Morbidity Management and Disability Prevention in the Ituri region.
+The NTD key interventions continue in 2021 whilst using Covid-19 sensitive guidelines during the pandemic.
+This includes prioritising key necessary catch up activities